-Urdhva Prasarita Eka Padasana: Standing Splits Pose
+Urdhva Prasarita Ekapadasana: Standing Splits Pose

-This is a great pose for practicing balance and increasing flexibility in the hamstrings.
-The Standing Splits pose, or “Urdhva Prasarita Eka Padasana” (oord-vah pra-sa-REE-tah ee-kah pahd-AS-ana) in Sanskrit, is less about form and much more about sensation.
-An effective way to strengthen your entire lower body, Standing Splits also helps stabilize the hips and pelvis, making it a great pose for building a solid foundation for your asana practice.
+Urdhva prasarita ekapadasana (OORD-vah pra-sa-REE-tah EH-kah pahd-AS-ah-nah) is a great pose for practicing balance and increasing flexibility in the hamstrings.
+Standing splits also helps stabilize the hips and pelvis (with correct, closed-hip alignment), making it a great pose for building a solid foundation for your asana practice.

 Philosophy + Origin

 A variation of Hanumanasana (front splits pose), standing splits requires many of the same physical attributes and awareness.
 This version of the splits is physically challenging and asks to respect where you are today.
 Think of your lifted leg as an opportunity to strive and your lower leg as a reminder to be patient with your capacity at this moment.

 - Place two blocks under your hands to bring the ground closer to you.

 - Put the sole of your lifted foot against a wall for more stability.

 - Begin in a lunge with your right foot forward.
 Place your hands on either side of your front foot, on blocks or the ground.